evelynlimanjaya/practiceAutomation/README.md

 # practiceAutomation
 This contains snippets of my personal automation projects.
-The language used is JavaScript for Nightwatch.js
+The scripting language used is JavaScript for Nightwatch.js